rudidude86/gura-lang.github.io/documents/String-Operation.md

     str = 'abcdefghijklmnopqrstuvwxyz'
     x = str.fold(5)
-    // x is an iterator that returns 'abcde', 'fghij', 'klmno', 'pqrst' ...
+    // x is an iterator that returns 'abcde', 'fghij', 'klmno', 'pqrst', 'uvwxy' and 'z'

 ### {{ page.chapter }}.2.2.
 Modification and Conversion

+Applying an operator `+` between two `string` instances would concatenate them together.

+    str1 = 'abcd'
+    str2 = 'efgh'
+    str1 + str2   // returns 'abcdefgh'

+An operator `*` between a `string` and a `number` value would concatenate the string the specified number of times.

+    str = 'abcd'
+    str * 3      // returns 'abcdabcdabcd'

 A method `string#capitalize()` returns a string with the top alphabet converted to uppper case.